GreenlakeMedical/fastABF/docs/detailedintro.md

     └── charlson_class.py (computes the charlson complexity, if it is not known)
     └── helper_remoteness_mappings.py (computes remoteness categories)
 ```
-The Charlson class helps compute the Charlson complexity in case it is not known apriori.
-Similarly the remoteness mappings help automatically use the right order of priorities to assign a remoteness category to an episode.

 #### Data types
 The `datatypes` module contains user friendly mappings to several of the METeOR classes.
 Instead of having to remember formally designated numbers, you can use these convenient interfaces in your own code.
-For the details of the possible values for each category, please refer to the specific section on data types.
+For the details of the possible values for each category, please refer to the specific section on [data types](datatypes.md).

 ``` python
 class ABF_Service_Category(Enum)
 class Care_Type(Enum)